vincegellar/Advanced-Agriculture/README.md

 # Advanced Agriculture

 ## What is this all about?
 Use a Raspberry PI to monitor, and care for your plants.
-Connect the sensors directly to your PI, or use some NodeMCUs to connect many plants to one Raspberry.
+Connect the sensors to NodeMCUs to connect many plants to one Raspberry.

 ## Features:
 - Automated Watering